dpiskov/LunarApp/README.md

-# Note Taking App Web Project
+# LunarApp: A Note-Taking Web Application

-## About
+## ✨ Overview
-### This note-taking application was developed as my personal project for the Project Defense at Software University (SoftUni) in Sofia, Bulgaria, where I applied the software development knowledge I gained at the university while also learning a great deal during the development process.
+### LunarApp is a feature-rich note-taking application developed for my Project Defense at Software University (SoftUni) in Sofia, Bulgaria.
+It showcases the knowledge and skills I acquired at the university, as well as new concepts I learned during development.
 This app helps users organize their thoughts and information with ease.
 Users can create, edit, and manage notebooks, folders, notes, and tags, with support for infinitely nested folders to handle complex organizational structures.
 Key features include searching notes by name, filtering by tags, and using a rich text editor for detailed notes.
 Additionally, each notebook and folder includes an overview page where users can write clear and simple summaries of their contents, providing context and making navigation through their work easier.

-## The application has 2 roles:
+## 🔧 Roles and Permissions
-### User Role
+### 🧑‍💻 User Role

-The **User** role is designed for regular users of the app who have basic functionality to interact with their notebooks, folders, and notes.
+The **User** role is designed for regular users of the app who have basic functionality to interact with their notebooks, folders, notes and tags.
 A **User** can:

 - Create, edit, and delete notebooks, folders, notes, and tags.
 - Tag and filter notes by tags.